dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

   "roles": "role-1,role-2"
 }
 ```
-For each Tenant in a v1 environment, create a new CSMTenant using the Tenant CRD Role binding will be handled automatically.
+For each Tenant in a v1 environment, create a new CSMTenant using the Tenant CRD.
+Role binding will be handled automatically.

 Example:
 ```
 kubectl create -f controller/config/samples/csm-authorization_v1_csmtenant.yaml